 Last night’s mkeUX was all about search – both SEO and paid search.
-Ross Monaghan and Jordon Meyer were great presenters and obviously have the background to back up their claims.
-I took some notes along the way, presented here for your amusement.
+Ross Monaghan and Jordon Meyer were great presenters and obviously have the background to back up their claims (and, after having a drink with the guys beforehand, not such bad guys in general).
+Twitter is a pretty good place to follow the action — search the hashtag #mkeUX — but I took some notes along the way, presented here for your amusement.

 Accessibility!
 There are already search engine optimization standards established by companies and groups like Google and the W3C.
 They’re designed to help you make sure your content is accessible.
 So… use them!

 Keeping your URLs clean and human-friendly, and making good use of canonical URLs, will go a long way toward improving your search engine performance.
 Excessive use of querystring parameters, or extensive tagging without proper compensating techniques like using robots.txt to exclude “tag overview” pages, will inevitably start to dilute the value of the other links throughout your site.
 So be careful how you implement those “features.”

 If I can read your page and immediately tell you what keywords you’re targeting, you’re doing it wrong.